bradygrapentine/tamagotchi-front-end/README.md

 <!-- DONE -->

+- get footer to display completely (fixed to bottom) on loading page

 - connect to an API to get random pictures and display in pet pages, as opposed to stock imagery

 <!-- - add media queries to make all pages extremely responsive -->